a5chanda/Crypterra/README.md

 ### 6. User Interface

-Once at the landing page, click ‘Get Started’, and enter company info.
-For the excel spreadsheets, we’ve provided examples.
-Use ‘properties.xlsx’ followed by ‘transactions.xlsx’.
+Once at the landing page, click â€˜Get Startedâ€™, and enter company info.
+For the excel spreadsheets, weâ€™ve provided examples.
+Use â€˜properties.xlsxâ€™ followed by â€˜transactions.xlsxâ€™.

 ### 6. Stopping the app
 At the end of your session, stop fabric: